BehindTheMusicTree/audiometa/docs/TESTING.md

 ### Coverage in CI

 Coverage is automatically enforced in CI workflows, ensuring the 85% threshold is maintained across all pull requests and merges.

+**CI test execution:** CI runs tests separately by marker (`unit`, `integration`, `e2e`) with coverage.
+The coverage threshold of 85% applies to the combined total.

+**CI environment:** CI tests run on pinned OS versions (e.g., Ubuntu 22.04, macOS 14) for consistency.
+OS versions are pinned in `.github/workflows/ci.yml` to ensure system package version availability and consistency with pinned versions in `system-dependencies-prod.toml`, `system-dependencies-test-only.toml`, and `system-dependencies-lint.toml`.
+Python package versions are pinned in `pyproject.toml`.
+This prevents breakages when GitHub Actions updates `-latest` runners.
+See `.github/workflows/ci.yml` for the specific pinned OS versions.

 ## Test Logic Principles